Long poem by

 What is prior experience with abuse,

 Do I have a right to know, to be informed?
-Could I ask prior co-habitors and contractors with a prospective position/vocation/place/person:
+Could I ask prior co-habitors and self-marketers with a prospective position/vocation/place/person:

 Why are the two of you going your separate ways?